Yandex Cloud

 Deleting resourcesDeleting resources

-To free up resources, follow this guide to delete the YDB test database.
+To free up resources, delete the YDB test database as described in this guide.

 Was the article helpful?